vdhulst/idavie_docs/docs/source/introduction.rst

 Codebase and releases
 ---------------------
-iDavIE-v is an open-source project.
+iDavIE is an open-source project.
 Its source code is available on the project's GitHub `repository <https://github.com/idia-astro/iDaVIE/>`_.

 Installation guides are provided in the section :ref:`installation_configuration`, including the installation of the required VR environment.